lammps/lammps/doc/src/pair_coeff.rst

 Internally, LAMMPS will set coefficients for the symmetric J,I interaction to the same values as the I,J interaction.

 For numeric values only, a wildcard asterisk can be used in place of or in conjunction with the I,J arguments to set the coefficients for multiple pairs of atom types.
 This takes the form "\*" or "\*n" or "n\*" or "m\*n".
-If N = the number of atom types, then an asterisk with no numeric values means all types from 1 to N.  A leading asterisk means all types from 1 to n (inclusive).
-A trailing asterisk means all types from n to N (inclusive).
+If :math:`N` is the number of atom types, then an asterisk with no numeric values means all types from 1 to :math:`N`.
+A leading asterisk means all types from 1 to n (inclusive).
+A trailing asterisk means all types from n to :math:`N` (inclusive).
 A middle asterisk means all types from m to n (inclusive).
 For the asterisk syntax, only type pairs with I <= J are considered; if asterisks imply type pairs where J < I, they are ignored.
 Again internally, LAMMPS will set the coefficients for the symmetric J,I interactions to the same values as the I <= J interactions.

 Note that a pair_coeff command can override a previous setting for the same I,J pair.
 For example, these commands set the coeffs for all I,J